Best Cheap Health Insurance in Wisconsin (2025)

 - You can't be charged more or denied a plan because of your health history.

-- All plans cover essential medical care such as prescriptions, mental health, hospital care and pregnancy.
+- All plans cover essential medical care, including prescriptions, mental health, hospital care and pregnancy.

 Average cost of health insurance by family size in Wisconsin